pat464/File-isolation-for-Database-cluster/README.md

-# File-isolation-for-Database-cluster
+# File-isolation-for a -Database-cluster
-This file shows how to achieve how to achieve file isolation using file layout
+This file shows how to achieve file isolation using file layout